GoogleCloudPlatform/click-to-deploy/k8s/grafana/README.md

 echo "http://${SERVICE_IP}:3000/"
 ```

-## Forward Grafana port in local environment
+## Expose the Graphana service internally, using port forwarding

-As an alternative to exposing Grafana publicly, you can use a local port forwarding.
-Run the
+As an alternative to exposing Grafana publicly, you can use local port
-following command in background:
+forwarding.
+In a background terminal, run the following command:

 ```shell
 kubectl port-forward --namespace ${NAMESPACE} ${APP_INSTANCE_NAME}-grafana-0 3000